Management and Security

 Enabling Mac OS X FileVault encryption

 Mac OS X uses FileVault to encrypt drives.
-The Ivanti® Endpoint Manager powered by Landesk security scanner can detect whether devices running OS X have FileVault enabled.
+The Ivanti® Endpoint Manager security scanner can detect whether devices running OS X have FileVault enabled.
 If you enable the FileVault vulnerability and remediate it, FileVault will be turned on if it isn't already.

 When you enable FileVault through Endpoint Manager, it creates a special encrypted core database inventory record that is saved even if you later delete the device in the Network view.
 This record includes the FileVault recovery key that Endpoint Manageradministrators can use to disable FileVault and restore access to the device.

-You can view additional information on FileVault support at the Ivanti Community: https://community.ivanti.com/docs/DOC-39917.
+You can view additional information on FileVault support in the Ivanti Community article: How To: Manage FileVault Disk Encryption.

 To enable FileVault on Mac OS X devices